 Secrets & Environment Variables

 Click the Settings button in the builder toolbar to open the Settings sheet.
-It has multiple tabs:
+It has three sections:

 The AI automatically uses your secrets when building features: